fastattackv/MoreCustomTkinterWidgets/Examples.md

 ### AnimatedImage

-The `AnimatedImage` class allows to easily use animated images (like gifs).
+The `AnimatedImage` class allows to easily use animated images (like .gif).
 ```python
 import customtkinter as ctk
 import MoreCustomTkinterWidgets as mctk